 All landholders in Bulloo Shire have a responsibility to control Prickly Pear on their land.
 The Biosecurity Act 2014, requires everyone to take all reasonable and practical steps to minimise the risks associated with invasive plants and animals under their control.
-Prickly Pear is a Category 3 restricted invasive plant
+Prickly Pear is a Category 3 restricted invasive plant and must not be given away, sold or released into the environment without a permit.

 The best approach always involves a combination of different methods.
 Herbicide can be applied through foliar spraying.
 Physical removal of the entire plant including the roots and burning the removed material will also be effective for small plants.
-Mechanical control can be effective if using the right
+Mechanical control can be effective if using the right equipment however in general, it is not recommended as it can facilitate the spread of the plant.

 The best form of weed control is prevention.
 Managing risk of spread through vehicle and equipment hygiene is the most important aspect of prevention.
 Infestations of weeds should be treated when small to prevent large-scale establishment and further spread.
+Keep livestock away from infestations to prevent accidental spread.